 (1 Corinthians 14:34-35)

 15. Women cannot teach or have authority over a man anywhere—not at home, not at work, not at church, ….
-Women cannot preach or teach Sunday School to men, teach a high-school or college class, supervise men at work, serve as a police officer, tell the church about their mission work, be in charge of VBS, teach men by example, ….
+Women cannot preach or teach Sunday School to men, teach at a public high-school or at a university that has men students, supervise men at work, serve as a police officer, tell the church about their mission work, be in charge of VBS, teach men by example, ….